annashipman/annashipman.github.io/_posts/2019-06-21-delegating-to-a-team.md

 These changes meant that we made huge improvements in getting things done, but we started to wonder whether we were always thinking about whether the things we were doing more efficiently were the right things.
 We felt that we might be being too reactive, and not necessarily always working on the highest priority or most strategic pieces of work.

-## Colour-coding buckets of work
+## Colour-coding types of work

 We have taken two approaches to this.
-Firstly, we thought about what kind of things we should be doing, and we think what we should be working on as a team broadly fits into three categories:
+Firstly, we decided to be more conscious of the type of things we are working on.
+We think there are three categories of work we should be doing:

-1. Team health, e.g. making sure line management is working, improving the dev huddle, helping to create opportunities for engineers on our team to grow their careers, helping with recruitment, etc.
+1. **Team health** e.g. making sure line management is working, improving the dev huddle, helping to create opportunities for engineers on our team to grow their careers, helping with recruitment, etc.
-1. Technical oversight, e.g. using our expertise as senior technologists to support team members with technical issues, helping with decisions that might affect the architecture of a number of teams, overseeing pieces of work with other teans at the FT, etc.
+1. **Technical oversight**, e.g. using our expertise as senior technologists to support team members with technical issues, helping with decisions that might affect the architecture of a number of teams, overseeing pieces of work with other teams at the FT, etc.
-1. Technical strategy: mainly this is working on the defined next steps of our tech strategy, but this also includes strategic things like writing blog posts, or arranging workshops.
+1. **Technical strategy**: mainly this is working on the defined next steps of our tech strategy, but this also includes strategic things like writing blog posts, or arranging workshops.

 We then colour-coded the cards we use on our wall.
 The idea is that we should be spending around a third of our time on each of those things.